 - 1. Poverty.
-Student must qualify for free lunch under the National School Lunch Program. - 2.
+Student qualies for free meals under the National School Lunch Program. - 2.
 Single Parent Family.
 Custodial parent is unmarried on the first day of school. - 3.
 Department for Children and Families (DCF) referral.
-Reason for referral must document the need for the child to attend Preschool and signed by the DCF agent. - 4.
+Reason for referral must describe the need for the child to attend the Preschool-aged At-Risk program and be documented and signed by the DCF agent. - 4.
 Teen Parent.
-At least one parent was a teen when child was born.

-- 5. Parent Diploma.
-At least one parent is lacking a high school diploma or GED at time of enrollment.

-- 6. Child qualifying for migrant status.
-Copy of Certificate of Eligibility must be on file.

-- 7. Limited English Proficiency.
-Student must qualify for bilingual weighting and ESOL services must be provided.

-- 8. Developmentally or academically delayed based on validated assessments.
-Lower than expected developmental progress in at least one of the following areas:

-- a.
-Cognitive Development

-- b.
-Physical Development

-- c.
-Communication/literacy

-- d.
-Social-emotional/behavior
+At least one parent was a teenager when child was born. - Parent Diploma.
+At least one parent is lacking a high school diploma or GED on the first day of school at time of enrollment. - 6.
+Limited English Proficiency.
+Student qualies for bilingual weighting and ESOL services must be provided. - 7.
+Developmentally or academically delayed based on validated assessments.
+Lower than expected developmental progress in at least one of the following areas: - a.
+Cognitive Development - b.
+Physical Development - c.
+Communication/literacy - d.
+Social-emotional/behavior - e.

-- e.
 Adaptive behavior/self help skills